dancer1325/prometheus-website/docs/instrumenting/clientlibs.md

 When implementing a new Prometheus client library, please follow the [guidelines on writing client libraries](/docs/instrumenting/writing_clientlibs).
-Note that this document is still a work in progress.
-Please also consider consulting the [development mailing list](https://groups.google.com/forum/#!forum/prometheus-developers).
+Note that this document is still a work in progress
+* Please also consider
+consulting the [development mailing list](https://groups.google.com/forum/#!forum/prometheus-developers).
 We are happy to give advice on how to make your library as useful and consistent as possible.